FL-/Essentials-TripleTriadBoosterPack/README.md

 # Triple Triad Booster Pack
 This script is for Pokémon Essentials.
-It's a booster pack item for Triple Triad minigame.
+It's a booster pack item with predefined sets for Triple Triad minigame.

 ![](Files/BOOSTERPACK.png)
 ![](Files/STARTERPACK.png)